jordles/notes/CS/Workflow.md

 ![alt text](../media/UML-diagrams.png)

+## Structural UML diagrams

-__Structural UML diagrams__, as the name would suggest, show how the system is structured, including the classes, objects, packages, components, etc. in the system and the relationships between those elements.
+Show how the system is structured, including the classes, objects, packages, components, etc. in the system and the relationships between those elements.

 - __Class Diagrams__ focus on the classes and their relationships within the system (OOP).
 Class diagrams show the static structure of a system, including classes, their attributes and behaviors, and the relationships between each class.
   - [More here](https://youtu.be/6XrL5jXmTwM)